What Qualifies as “Disability Discrimination” in New York City?

 The City denied liability and moved to dismiss the disability discrimination charge.
 The judge ruled the plaintiff could proceed on this issue, however, because at this “early stage of the litigation,” she was entitled to the “benefit of the doubt” with respect to her allegations.
 In other words, even though the self-represented plaintiff's complaint was “inartfully pleaded,” it nevertheless “sets for sufficient facts to plausibly suggest that [Department] personnel could have taken action to accommodate [the plaintiff's] disability and simply failed to do so.”

 Speak With a New York City Disability Discrimination Lawyer Today

 Disability discrimination cases are complicated, primarily because they require an intensive, fact-specific inquiry into the circumstances of both the employee's disability and the employer's response (or failure to respond).
 This is not the type of litigation you want to start without seeking the advice and assistance of a qualified New York City employment attorney.
-If you have been the victim of any form of workplace discrimination, contact the Law Offices of Mahir S. Nisar today at 646.760.6493 to schedule a free initial consultation with a member of our team.
+If you have been the victim of any form of workplace discrimination, contact the Law Offices of Mahir S. Nisar today at 646.760.6493 to schedule an initial consultation with a member of our team.